Battle of Picenum: Battle

 Spartacus and his slave army was maneuvering around the Apennines to get to Rome, while the combined consular army led by Gellius and Lentulus was on its way to meet the rebels.
 The two sides finally met in Picenum.
 Once again, with the numbers on his side, Spartacus spectacularly defeated and inflicted heavy losses on the combined consular army, which then retreated to Rome in disorder for the second time.
 Spartacus now experienced the greatest victory of his military career, having routed and crushed two large consular armies in a single battle.
-The battle at Picenum, while it was the most spectacular victory of Spartacus' slave army, would prove to be the gravest Roman defeat of the war.
+The battle at Picenum was the most spectacular victory of Spartacus' slave army during the conflict, and proved to be the gravest Roman defeat of the war.

 Aftermath

 With his triumph in Picenum, Spartacus was poised to finally march on Rome and afterwards his army were just a few kilometers northeast of the city.
 But as the routed remnants of the combined consular armies reached Rome just in time, Spartacus came to the realization that he was not yet ready for the final battle on the city, considering that his motley army was not suitably armed for such an operation.
 Despite marching for hundreds of kilometers across Italy, aside from bands of escapees and criminals, no city had yet joined his cause.
 He then withdrew back to southern Italy, taking the town of Thurii and the surrounding countryside, and trading plunder with merchants for bronze and iron for manufacture of more weapons.
 Meanwhile, several Roman forces were sent south to deal with the rebels and were repeatedly defeated by the same.

-It would be the next year in 71 BC when the Senate finally realized the grave danger on the Republic posed by the slave rebellion led by Spartacus which for them seemed unstoppable, that the two Roman consuls were dismissed as commanders to give way for a new leadership under Marcus Licinius Crassus.
-From there, the war will finally take its turn to another direction.
+It would be the next year in 71 BC when the Senate finally realized the grave danger the seemingly unstoppable slave rebellion led by Spartacus posed to the Republic.
+The two Roman consuls were dismissed as commanders to give way for a new leadership under Marcus Licinius Crassus, who would prove instrumental in reversing the tide of the conflict in Rome's favour during the battles to come.